-According to Which.co.uk, the best vacuum cleaners, in terms of filtration and dust retention, remove more than 99% of tiny allergens.
-The worst models only remove 10%, which means a huge amount are released back into the air.
+The best vacuum cleaners for filtration and dust retention remove more than 99% of tiny allergens.
+The worst models capture much less, which means a huge amount are released back into the air.
 Dust retention isn’t solely based on the filter, but a HEPA or S-Class filter will go a long way to preventing allergens escaping.
 We’ve written an article about HEPA filters here.

 It’s also important to check whether an upright’s vacuum filter is washable.
 Non-washable filters need to be replaced after a certain amount of time, which can add to the lifetime cost of the machine.
 Cheap upright vacuum cleaners tend to have standard, non-washable filters which can be costly in the long run.